Brian Hartline: Miami Dolphins

 Hartline was selected by the Miami Dolphins in the fourth round (108th overall) of the 2009 NFL draft.
-On October 4, 2009, Hartline caught his first career touchdown on a 2-yard pass from Chad Henne.
-Hartline finished his rookie season with 31 receptions and 506 receiving yards with three touchdown receptions plus a rushing touchdown on a 16-yard play against the Pittsburgh Steelers.
+On October 4, 2009, Hartline caught his first career touchdown on a two-yard pass from Chad Henne.
+Hartline finished his rookie season with 31 receptions, 506 receiving yards, and three touchdown receptions plus a rushing touchdown on a 16-yard play against the Pittsburgh Steelers.
 Although he finished third on the team in receiving yards, Hartline led the team in receiving touchdowns.

-After a solid rookie season in which he played in every game, in the 2010 season, Hartline played only 12 games, although despite this, he had a better season statistically, with 43 receptions for 615 yards and 1 touchdown.
-He also rushed for 27 yards on 2 carries.
+After a solid rookie season in which he played in every game, in the 2010 season, Hartline played only 12 games, but had a better season statistically, with 43 receptions for 615 yards and one touchdown.
+He also rushed for 27 yards on two carries.

-After the release of Ted Ginn Jr. in the 2011 off season, Hartline cemented his place as a starter, starting in every game of the season.
-He recorded statistics of 549 yards from 35 receptions, thrown by Chad Henne at the start of the season, but after the former Michigan QB's injury, backup Matt Moore took over, leading to Henne's release in 2012.
+After the release of Ted Ginn Jr. in the 2011 offseason, Hartline cemented his place as a starter, starting every game of the season.
+He recorded statistics of 549 yards from 35 receptions, thrown by Chad Henne at the start of the season, but after Henne's injury, backup Matt Moore took over.